Wollert

 Wollert is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wollert has a population where 51.8% were born overseas, with 67.4% speaking a language other than English at home.
-Christianity is the predominant religion in Wollert, accounting for 36.4% of its population.
-The category 'Other' in religion is notably higher at 13.6%, compared to Greater Melbourne's average of 4.4%.
+Wollert has one of the most culturally diverse populations in Australia, with 51.8% born overseas and 67.4% speaking a language other than English at home.
+Christianity is the predominant religion in Wollert, practiced by 36.4% of its population.
+The category 'Other', however, comprises 13.6%, significantly higher than Greater Melbourne's average of 4.4%.

 Frequently Asked Questions - Diversity